Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

 \subsection{Attack foundations}

-As discussed in Section~\ref{sec:splitnnsec}, the main vulnerability of split learning resides in the fact that the server has partial control over the learning process of the clients' network.
-Indeed, even ignoring the architecture of $\f$ or its weights, an adversary can forge a suitable back-propagation error and guide $\f$ to converge to an arbitrary target function.
+As discussed in Section~\ref{sec:splitnnsec}, the main vulnerability of split learning resides in the fact that the server has control over the learning process of the clients' network.
+Indeed, even ignoring the architecture of $\f$ and its weights, an adversary can forge a suitable gradient and force $\f$ to converge to an arbitrary target function chosen by the attacker.
 In doing so, the attacker can induce certain properties in the \textit{smashed data} generated by the clients, enabling inference or reconstruction attacks on the underlying private data.

 Here, we present a general framework that implements this attack procedure.
-In such a framework, the malicious server substitutes the original learning task chosen by the clients with a new objective that appositely shapes the codomain of $\f$.
-More formally, given the client's network $\f$, we can see it as a mapping between a data-space $\X$ (\ie where training instances are defined) and a feature-space $\mathbf{Z}$ (\ie where smashed data are defined).
-During the attack, the server exploits its control on the training process to hijack $\f$ and steer it towards a specific feature-space $\Z$ that is appositely crafted.
-Once that $\f$ maps the data-space into $\Z$, the attacker can recover the private training instances by locally inverting the known feature-space.
+In such a framework, the malicious server substitutes the original learning task chosen by the clients with a new objective that shapes, on purpose, the codomain/feature-space of~$\f$.\footnote{The client's network $\f$ can be seen as a mapping between a data space $\X$ (\ie where training instances are defined) and a feature space $\mathbf{Z}$ (\ie where smashed data are defined).} During the attack, the server exploits its control on the training process to hijack $\f$ and steer it towards a specific, target feature space $\Z$ that is appositely crafted.
+Once $\f$ maps into $\Z$, the attacker can recover the private training instances by locally inverting the known feature space.